 Safari Packing Checklist

-Here’s a full safari packing checklist to help you remember what to bring on your trip for reference.
+Here’s a full safari packing checklist to help you remember what to bring on your trip.

 - Clothing